-There's little solid scientific research about using psychiatric medications to treat kleptomania.
-However, certain medications may be helpful.
-Which medication is best for you depends on your overall situation and other conditions you may have, such as depression or obsessive-compulsive disorder.
-You may benefit from taking a combination of medications.
-Medications to consider include:
+There's little scientific research about using psychiatric medications to treat kleptomania.
+And there is no FDA-approved medication for kleptomania.
+However, certain medications may help, depending on your situation and whether you have other mental disorders, such as depression or obsessive-compulsive disorder.

-Cognitive behavioral therapy has become the psychotherapy of choice for kleptomania.
-In general, cognitive behavioral therapy helps you identify unhealthy, negative beliefs and behaviors and replace them with healthy, positive ones.
+A form of psychotherapy called cognitive behavioral therapy helps you identify unhealthy, negative beliefs and behaviors and replace them with healthy, positive ones.
 Cognitive behavioral therapy may include these techniques to help you overcome kleptomania urges:

 - Covert sensitization, in which you picture yourself stealing and then facing negative consequences, such as being caught